BredaUniversityGames/xs/docs/render.md

   - `spriteFlipX` - Flip the sprite horizontally
   - `spriteFlipY` - Flip the sprite vertically

-### sprite(spriteId, x, y, z, scale, rotation, mul, add, flags)
-This is equivalent to calling

-`sprite(spriteId, x, y, 0.0, scale, rotation, mul, add, flags)`

-When two sprites are rendered at the same z (sorting) value, they will be rendered according to call order.

 ### sprite(spriteId, x, y)
 This is equivalent to calling: